-In all three core subjects, St. Michael’s International School has consistently exceeded the average achievement globally, both within state systems and similar international schools.
+In all three core subjects, St. Michael’s International School has consistently exceeded the average achievement globally, when conapred to all international schools and similar international schools.
 In this context ‘similar’ refers to the size and demographics of a school.

 International Schools’ Assessment (ISA) is an annual assessment programme that has been specially developed to measure skills in mathematical literacy, reading and writing of students in international schools.
 ISA is based on the internationally endorsed reading and mathematical frameworks of the Programme for International Student Assessment (PISA) developed by the Organization for Economic Co-operation and Development (OECD).

 A growing number of international schools now use ISA, including many of the acknowledged world leaders in international education.

 Students complete a reading literacy test, a mathematical literacy test and two writing tests, each of which stakes between 45 minutes and one hour to administer.
 The tests include both multiple-choice and open-ended tasks.